sanjat80/Transaction-Management-System/README.md

 - The solution should automatically restore NuGet packages All required .NET packages are included in the project file.

-The backend shpuld be available at http://localhost:5211, with API endpoints accessible through Swagger at /swagger.
+The backend should be available at http://localhost:5211, with API endpoints accessible through Swagger at /swagger.

 3. Frontend Setup
 - cd frontend